canhminhdo/canhminhdo.github.io/_pages/about.md

 Before I became a Ph.D. student at JAIST, I graduated from JAIST with a master's degree in Computer Science.
 My supervisor is Kazuhiro Ogata who has been leading me through the master's degree until now.
-I would like to express my deep gratitude to him due to his endless support without uncondition.
+I would like to express my deep gratitude to him due to his endless support without any condition.

 I am a motivated person who wants to work hard to solve problems as well as applying the state of art technologies to improve our daily life.